General Sinus Procedures

 The second goal is to improve the ability to deliver medications if you have chronic sinusitis.
 Because remember, if you have chronic sinusitis, that means you have inflammation that we need to medically manage with topical things, like topical steroids.
 So, if the medication can’t get to the area that’s inflamed, then you’re not going to be able to manage that area with topical medications.

 The third goal of a sinus procedure is to remove diseased tissue or infected debris.
-If you have a lot of sinus disease, which means you have a lot of inflammation at the point where maybe the sinus is so swollen, it’s completely full of inflamed tissue; then we can’t just simply dilate a little area and expect all of this inflammation to go away.
+If you have a lot of sinus disease, which means you have a lot of inflammation at the point where maybe the sinus is so swollen, it’s completely full of inflamed tissue.
+We can’t just simply dilate a little area and expect all of this inflammation to go away.
 We actually have to go in there and get some of that out of there for you — de-bulk that disease.
 So in that case, it may direct the type of procedure you need.

 So, it’s how much sinus inflammation that you have, where it is, and the goals of the procedure are going to dictate which technique we use.

 The basic techniques are either going to be dilation techniques, which involve a ballon instrument like this, which only dilates pathways, or more conventional endoscopic sinus surgery techniques, that actually remove tissue.
-And by remove, I don’t want you to think that these things are like femurs of bone in your sinuses, these are eggshell thick partitions of bone that we remove, permanently remove, gone forever, to permanently open certain pathways.
+And by remove, I don’t want you to think that these things are like femurs of bone in your sinuses.
+These are eggshell thick partitions of bone that we remove, permanently remove, gone forever, to permanently open certain pathways.
 So they don’t grow back, you know, regrow.

 Remember, sinus procedures are just one piece of a treatment algorithm that involves medication.
 So if you’re a patient that has a lot of sinus tissue inflammation, you have to remember that the procedure is only one step in the managing that inflammation.
 You have to do the medication portion; otherwise, you can open the sinuses all you want, but the lining that’s left behind is still going to be inflamed, and you’ll still suffer from sinus symptoms.